dylancromer/flipper/README.md

 from flipper import liteMap
 import flipper.fftTools as ft
 ```

+This fork of flipper also includes a copy of Sigurd Naess' enlib.fft module, a wrapper for fast multi-threaded pyfftw FFTs.

 Flipper is a light-weight python tool for working with CMB data which broadly provides three main functionalities:
 A suite of tools for operations performed on maps, like application of filters, taking gradients etc.